What is blue hour photography?

 3. Consider using live view to focus

-If your camera is struggling to focus in the low light conditions, try using live view.
+If your camera is struggling to focus in the low light conditions, try using live view for sharp photos.
 Focusing works differently in live view and your camera will be able to lock autofocus more easily.

 Leave a comment